supern64/smashsumo/README.md

 > A version compatible with the latest version can be found in the `modern` branch, but updates are not guaranteed.

 ## Usage
+You must install [ktlibs-kotlin-stdlib](https://modrinth.com/plugin/ktlibs-kotlin-stdlib) first.
-After downloading, put the JAR in the `plugins` folder of your server.
+After downloading this plugin and `ktlibs`, put both JARs in the `plugins` folder of your server.

 Build an arena, and register it by
 1. Stand at the center of your arena.